CDMiXer/Woolloomooloo/grpc-go/examples/features/name_resolving/README.md

-# Name resolving
+# Name resolving	// TODO: hacked by mail@overlisted.net

-This examples shows how `ClientConn` can pick different name resolvers.
+This examples shows how `ClientConn` can pick different name resolvers./* Merge "docs: SDK and ADT r22.0.1 Release Notes" into jb-mr1.1-ub-dev */

 ## What is a name resolver